Ever thought about whether you should participate in extra-curricular activities?

 As boring or exciting they may seem to you, you may question yourself why should you even take them in the first place when they aren’t even included in the school curriculum?
 Well, keep reading to find out the surprising truth!

 Are extra-curricular activities necessary?

 When you are trying to cram the mole calculation formula into your brain, the thought of trying to find a club to join or school involvement may just be a waste of time!

 The truth is however, joining a club or getting involved with any extra-curricular activities during high school will definitely give you a head start in life from developing your interest as well as your social skills.
 Not only will they sharpen the skill required in your specialist interest, they will also help to develop your leadership skills in a carefully guided way.

 As a bonus, the time pressure derived from extra curricular activities will motivate you to spend your time wisely and effectively.
 As a result, this enables you to build on the essential life skill of time management.

-For example, joining debating in your junior years will definitely be worthy because this will develop your fundamental skills to improve your public speaking and teamwork!
-Plus there is a bonus – you will definitely have the advantage of getting a head start in HSC English speaking tasks!
+For example, joining debating in your junior years will definitely be worthwhile because this will develop your fundamental skills to improve your public speaking and teamwork!
+Plus there is a bonus – you will definitely have a head start in HSC English speaking tasks!